-Five Nuu-chah-nulth First Nations located on the West Coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have aboriginal rights to fish for any species of fish, with the exception of Geoduck, within their Fishing Territories and to sell that fish.
-Their fishing territories are located within portions of Pacific Fishery Management Areas (PFMA) 25/125, 26/126, 124 and all of PFMA 24.

-The Five Nations Multi-species Fishery Management Plan (FMP) includes specific details about the fishery, such as allocation/access, licensing and designations, fishing area, harvesting opportunities, and fishery monitoring and catch reporting.
+Five Nuu-chah-nulth First Nations located on the west coast of Vancouver Island - Ahousaht, Ehattesaht, Hesquiaht, Mowachaht/Muchalaht, and Tla-o-qui-aht (the Five Nations) - have aboriginal rights to fish for any species, with the exception of Geoduck, within their Fishing Territories and to sell that fish.
+The Department has developed a 2022/23 Five Nations Multispecies Fishery Management Plan (FMP).
+The FMP includes specific details about the fishery, such as allocation/access, licensing and designations, fishing area, harvesting opportunities, and fishery monitoring and catch reporting.
+Feedback provided by the Five Nations during consultations was considered and incorporated into the 2022/23 FMP by DFO where possible.

 The implementation of the Five Nations' right-based sale fishery continues to be an ongoing process.
-The 2021/22 FMP was developed to implement the right-based multi-species fishery to accommodate the Five Nations' Aboriginal rights consistent with the British Columbia Supreme Court's 2018 decision.
-On April 19, 2021, the British Columbia Court of Appeal released its decision in relation to the appeal brought forward by the Five Nations.
-As a result, the Department announced a number of in-season changes via fishery notice.
-Further changes will be announced by fishery notice and/or in the 2022/23 FMP which will be available in the Spring 2022.
+The 2022/23 FMP is the fourth Multi-Species FMP developed to implement the right-based multi-species fishery to accommodate the Five Nations' Aboriginal rights consistent with the British Columbia Supreme Court's 2018 decision.
+Version 2 of the 2021 FMP, issued on December 2, 2021, was the first Multi-Species FMP developed following the British Columbia Court of Appeal (BCCA) decision of April 19, 2021, in Ahousaht Indian Band and Nation v.
+Canada, 2021 BCCA 155, but it only partially implemented it.
+The 2022/23 FMP addresses most of the remaining issues raised by the BCCA decision, leaving some items left to review.
+It is DFO's intention to continue to review the FMP and make further changes in-season and amend the FMP if required.